mateoqac/tet-puzzle/ARCHITECTURE.md

-# Tetonor Puzzle - Technical Architecture
+# Tet Puzzle - Technical Architecture

 ## Overview

-This document provides a detailed technical breakdown of the Tetonor puzzle game implementation, focusing on architecture decisions, type safety patterns, and implementation strategies.
+This document provides a detailed technical breakdown of the Tet puzzle game implementation, focusing on architecture decisions, type safety patterns, and implementation strategies.

 ## Technology Stack